Contagious McKean--Vlasov problems with common noise: from smooth to singular feedback through hitting times: Rates of convergence

 \subsection{Initial density vanishing at zero and no discontinuity or common noise}

 Two different initial conditions were examined in our experimental analysis, and no discontinuity was observed in either case.
-In the first simulation, we set $X_{0-}$ to follow a uniform distribution on $[0.25, 0.35]$, with $\alpha$ assigned a value of $0.5$.
-In the second scenario, $X_{0-}$ was generated from a gamma distribution with parameters $\left(2.1,\frac{1}{2}\right)$, with $\alpha$ was set to $1.3$. {Interestingly, the data from \cref{fig: FIGURE IN THE CONTINUOUS SETTING} indicate a convergence rate of $1$ in both cases.
-This exceeds the predicted convergence rate of $1/2$.}
+In the first simulation, we set $X_{0-}$ to follow a uniform distribution on $[0.25, 0.35]$, with $\alpha =0.5$.
+In the second scenario, $X_{0-}$ was generated from a gamma distribution with parameters $\left(2.1,\frac{1}{2}\right)$, with $\alpha=1.3$.
+Interestingly, the data from \cref{fig: FIGURE IN THE CONTINUOUS SETTING} indicate a convergence rate of $1$ in both cases.
+This exceeds the theoretically guaranteed convergence rate of $1/2$.